ibm-cloud-docs/watsonxdata/conf_rcrs_grp.md

 # Configuring Presto resource groups
 {: #conf_rcrs_grp}

-You can configure one or more Presto resource groups in watsonx.data.
+You can configure one or more Presto resource groups in {{site.data.keyword.lakehouse_short}}.
 {: shortdesc}

 To configure resource groups: